ivpml84079/MS-RANSAC/README.md

 * Visual Studio 2022
 * C++ 14

+# Usage
+After creating the project with Visual Studio 2022, compile the codes of our method in the project directory, and run ```Source.cpp```.

 # Support Vector Machine (SVM)
 ```train_angle_0729.txt``` and ```train_len_0729.txt``` are our training data for the SVM.